Study 329

-The JAACAP article on study 329 was never retracted.
+The JAACAP article on study 329 has not been retracted.
 The journal's editors say the negative findings are included in a table, and that therefore there are no grounds to withdraw the article.
 In September 2015 the BMJ published a re-analysis of the study.
 This concluded that neither paroxetine nor imipramine had differed in efficacy from placebo in treating depression, that the paroxetine group had experienced more suicidal ideation and behaviour, and that the imipramine group had experienced more cardiovascular problems.

 Clinical trial

 Overview

 Over two million prescriptions for paroxetine were written for children or adolescents in the US in 2002.

 Funded by SmithKline Beecham, the acute phase of study 329 was an eight-week, double-blind, randomized clinical trial conducted in 12 university or hospital psychiatric departments in the United States and Canada between 1994 and 1997.
 The study compared paroxetine, a selective serotonin reuptake inhibitor marketed as Paxil and Seroxat, with imipramine, a tricyclic antidepressant marketed as Tofranil, in teenagers aged 12–18 with a diagnosis of major depressive disorder of at least eight weeks duration.
 Martin Keller, then professor of psychiatry at Brown University, had proposed the trial to the company in 1992 as the largest study until then to examine the efficacy of SSRIs in children.

 After a screening phase from April 1994, 275 male and female patients were randomly assigned paroxetine, imipramine or placebo (an inert pill).
 Of the 275, 93 were given paroxetine, 95 imipramine and 89 placebo.
 The paroxetine group were given 20 mg daily for four weeks, rising to 30 mg at week five and 40 mg at week six if the clinician thought it appropriate.
 The last study visit was in May 1997, and the blind was broken in October.